 The chance of repeated visits, i.e. habit persistence of tourists, is often proxied by the value of dependent variable lagged by one time period.
 If this variable is included in a model of tourism demand it is expected to have a positive sign.
 The lagged value accounts not only for habit persistence but also for possible supply constraints in the destinations.
 Among these constraints are, for example, insufficient hotel and passenger transportation capacity or shortages of staff.
 (Dwyer et al. 2006).

 Specific time of the year, like a season or a period of school holidays, can have a significant effect on tourism demand.
 Typically, if using monthly data, twelve seasonal dummy variables are included in the model and similarly four seasonal dummy variables are incorporated regarding the quarterly data (Shareef et al., 2008).

-Another one-off event that has been often added in a form of dummy variable to the demand models is a year of terrorist attack.
-Tourism industry, unfortunately, attracts the attention of international terrorist groups, because it provides them with a wide variety of ways how to gain attention of global media.
-Military bases, government institutions, transportation networks and crowded places can all become targets.
+Another one-off event that has been often added in a form of dummy variable to the demand models is a year of the terrorist attack.
+The tourism industry, unfortunately, attracts the attention of international terrorist groups, because it provides them with a wide variety of ways how to gain the attention of global media.
+Military bases, government institutions, transportation networks, and crowded places can all become targets.